prof3ssorSt3v3/mad9011/docs/modules/week2/README.md

 ::: tip TODO Before next week

 - If you have not read all these notes and watched the videos from this week, do that first.
-- Watch all the videos and the notes for Week 3.
+- Read the notes and watch all the videos for Week 3.
 - Hybrid 1 - Nike recreation
   :::